williampious/faas/src/README.md

     // User Profile Rules
     match /users/{userId} {
-      // Who can create a user document?
+      // Allow a user to create their own initial profile document upon registration.
-      // 1.
-A user registering themselves via the public registration page.
-      // 2.
-An Admin inviting a user.
-      // 3.
-An AEO adding a farmer.
-      allow create: if request.auth != null && (
+      // This is crucial for the registration flow. allow create: if request.auth != null && request.auth.uid == userId;
-                      (request.auth.uid == userId && request.resource.data.farmId == null) || // Public registration, no farmId initially
-                      isUserAdmin() || // Admin can invite anyone (isUserAEO() && request.resource.data.managedByAEO == request.auth.uid) // AEO adds a farmer
-                    );

-      // Who can read a user document?
-      // 1.
-An Admin needs to be able to read all user profiles for management.
-      // 2.
-The user themselves.
-      // 3.
-An Admin, Manager, or HRManager viewing users on the same farm.
+      // Allow a user to read their own profile, an admin to read any profile,
-      // 4.
-An AEO reading a profile of a farmer they manage. allow read: if request.auth != null && ( isUserAdmin() ||
-                    request.auth.uid == userId ||
+      // and an AEO to read profiles of farmers they manage. allow read: if request.auth != null && ( request.auth.uid == userId ||
-                    isFarmManager(resource.data.farmId) ||
+                    isUserAdmin() ||
                     (isUserAEO() && resource.data.managedByAEO == request.auth.uid)
                   );

+      // A user can update their own profile.
-      // Who can update a user document?
+      // An admin can update any user profile (e.g., to assign roles).
-      // 1.
-The user themselves.
-      // 2.
-An Admin.
-      // 3.
-An AEO updating a farmer they manage. allow update: if request.auth != null && (
-                      request.auth.uid == userId ||
+      // An AEO can update profiles of farmers they manage. allow update: if request.auth != null && ( request.auth.uid == userId ||
                       isUserAdmin() ||